Information Design in Cheap Talk: Positive Information Transmission

-The algorithm in Section \ref{s:algorithm} provides a systematic way to check whether sender's maximum payoff $W^*(\mu_0)$ under an optimal information structure strictly exceeds his default payoff $\overline{v}(\mu_0)$ for a \emph{given} prior belief $\mu_0$.
-We say that information design is \emph{valuable} if $W^*(\mu_0) > \overline{v}(\mu_0)$ for \emph{some} prior belief $\mu_0 \in [0,1]$.
-Thus information design is \emph{not valuable} if $W^*(\mu_0)=\overline{v}(\mu_0)$ for all $\mu_0$.
-To decide whether information design is valuable or not, however, is difficult because one would have to run the algorithm in Section \ref{s:algorithm} for every prior belief.
-Unlike \cite{kamenica2011bayesian} or \cite{lipnowski2018cheap}, there is no easy way to characterize the necessary and sufficient condition for information design to be valuable in our model based simply on the concavity or quasiconcavity of $\overline{v}(\cdot)$.\footnote{ In a model with discrete action space, sender's value function $\overline{v}(\cdot)$ is (generically) discontinuous at beliefs for which the receiver is indifferent between different actions.
-Since a discontinuous function is not concave, information design is always valuable according to our definition when there is full commitment.} In our model, whether information design is valuable depends less on the concavity properties of $\overline{v}(\cdot)$ than on the structure of marginal incentives $m_S(\cdot)$.
-We provide some economically meaningful sufficient conditions in this section that will settle this question.
+In this section, we explore the existence of informative information transmission in our model.
+Algorithm 1 in Section \ref{s:algorithm} determines the sender's maximum payoff $W^*(\mu_0)$ under an optimal information structure.
+We say that there is \emph{positive information transmission} if $W^*(\mu_0) > \overline{v}(\mu_0)$ for some prior belief $\mu_0 \in [0,1]$.
+Otherwise, if $W^*(\mu_0)=\overline{v}(\mu_0)$ for all $\mu_0\in [0,1]$, then no information can be transmitted on path.

+In \cite{kamenica2011bayesian} or \cite{lipnowski2018cheap}, information transmission is positive if and only if the sender's indirect value function $\overline{v}(\cdot)$ is not concave or not quasiconcave, respectively.\footnote{ In a model with discrete action space, the sender's value function $\overline{v}(\cdot)$ is (generically) discontinuous at beliefs for which the receiver is indifferent between different actions.
+Since a discontinuous function is not concave, information transmission is always positive according to our definition when there is full commitment.} In contrast, in our model, whether information transmission is positive depends less on the concavity properties of $\overline{v}(\cdot)$ and more on the structure of marginal incentives $m_S(\cdot)$.
+In other words, there is no straightforward way to characterize the necessary and sufficient condition for positive information transmission.
+In the following, we provide some economically meaningful sufficient conditions that will settle this question.
-Recall that $\hat{A}$ is the set of pure actions that can be receiver's best response at some belief.

 We introduce the following concepts that relate to the conflict of interest between sender and receiver.

-\begin{definition} \textnormal{Sender and receiver have \emph{opposite marginal incentives} if, for any $a',a'' \in \hat A$,
+\begin{definition} \textnormal{Sender and receiver have \emph{opposite marginal incentives} if, for any $a',a'' \in A$,

-They have \emph{aligned marginal incentives} if, for any $a',a'' \in \hat A$,}
+They have \emph{aligned marginal incentives} if, for any $a',a'' \in A$,}

 \end{definition}